 Married people even do better during the so-called middle-age slump.

 There are lots of other advantages to being hitched, such as a lower risk of depression, heart attack, or stroke.
 The contently married also have a higher likelihood of living longer, of enjoying better financial health, and surviving cancer, should they be diagnosed.
 Surprisingly, men actually benefit more from a healthy marriage than women.
-Now, a new study finds that for both sexes, those who consider their spouse their best friend experience even greater benefits.
-The results were published in the Journal of Happiness Studies.
+Now, another study finds that for both sexes, those who consider their spouse their best friend experience even greater benefits.
+The results were published in the Journal of Happiness Studies in 2017.

 Being married provides a number of physical and mental health benefits.
 Credit: Getty Images.

 Though previous research illustrated the benefits of a good marriage, there's been much debate about why this is.
 Is it that marriage is so good for us, or that happier people are more likely to get married?
 Another issue, some previous studies found that after an initial bump, satisfaction scores for married couples actually fell to pre-marriage levels.

 Here, researchers from Vancouver School of Economics in Canada decided to investigate.
 They wanted to know if there was a bump in well-being and how long it lasted.
 They also looked into what effect if any, friendship had on marriage.

 Study authors Shawn Grover and John Helliwell studied data-sets collected from two large-scale U.K. surveys, the British Household Panel Survey (BHPS) and the Annual Population Survey.
 With the former, they looked at the years between 1991 and 2009, and the latter 2011 to 2013.
 The BHPS had 30,000 participants, and the Annual Population Survey 328,000.
 The average age to get married was around 30 for a man and 28 for a woman.